Estimating Motor Symptom Presence and Severity in Parkinson's Disease from Wrist Accelerometer Time Series using ROCKET and InceptionTime: Results

 \subsubsection{Tremor}

-All classifiers perform much better than \glspl{rc}, as shown in \cref{fig:genactivmodelcomp}. \Gls{rocket} seemingly produces the highest mean \gls{ap} for tremor.
-InceptionTime performs the same regardless of whether the hyperparameters have been tuned and outperforms the wavelet \gls{mlp} model.
-When examining balanced accuracy rather than mean \gls{ap}, the InceptionTime models score the highest.
-Notably, variability between training runs is very high for InceptionTime but low for \gls{rocket}.
+All classifiers perform better than random classifiers, as shown in \cref{fig:genactivmodelcomp}.
+Hyperparameter tuning does not improve InceptionTime scores.
+Notably, variability between training runs is very high for InceptionTime, especially after hyperparameter tuning, but low for \gls{rocket}.